quantum-tinkerer/pymablock/paper/algorithms.md

 $U$ that misses the last terms.**
 $V$ and $W$ only correspond to the expressions in Equations {eq}`unitarity` and {eq}`sylvester` if there is a single perturbation.
-In general, they are recursive in the hyperspace of orders for multiple perturbations.
+In the case of multiple perturbations, they acquire an additional index for each perturbation and the equations are recursive in the hyperspace of orders.
-To generalize them, we observe that the right hand side of both equations is a Cauchy product of the series $U^dagger U$ and $\tilde{H}$, but without the terms that involve the last order of $U$ and $H$.
+To generalize them, we observe that the right hand side of both equations is a Cauchy product of the series $U^{\dagger} U$ and $\tilde{H}$, but without the terms that involve the last order of $U$ and $H$.
-Therefore, we define the diagonal and off-diagonal blocks of $U$ using an incomplete Cauchy product: such that every new order satisfies unitarity and solves Sylvester's equation.
+Therefore, we define the diagonal and off-diagonal blocks of $U$ using an incomplete Cauchy product: such that every new order satisfies unitarity and solves Sylvester's equation for every order and any number of perturbations.

 ### Proof of equivalence to Schrieffer-Wolff transformation